jgottula/WinBtrfs/README.txt

 Last updated 2011.07.13

 NOTE: WinBtrfs is in NO WAY a finished product and is NOT ready for general use.
 At this time, it should only really be used by people interested in testing, experimentation, or development.
-See [03] below for details.
+See [03] below for details on which features have been implemented.

 [00] What is WinBtrfs?